 What are the best rooms for hardwood?
 Is there anywhere it shouldn’t be installed?
-Hardwood flooring is beautiful, but it should not be ubiquitous!
+Hardwood flooring is classic, beautiful, and allergy-friendly, but it should not be ubiquitous!
 As you plan to upgrade your floors, here’s where hardwood flooring belongs, where it should be banned and why each is true.

-Best Rooms for Hardwood Flooring
+The Best Rooms for Hardwood Flooring

 Living room: Hardwood communicates the lifestyle homeowners enjoy sharing when hosting gatherings of family and friends.
 It stands up well to traffic, even if you forego a no-shoes policy when entertaining.
 The occasional oopsie spill won’t pose a threat when cleaned up promptly.

 Den: Hardwood floors accented with a large, comfy rug create a calm and cozy setting for unwinding with a book, casual conversation or a favorite show.
 It is safe to set your bookshelf on top of hardwood floors, and, as long as you don’t spill your wine on the floor, it will likely remain stain-free.

 Master suite: Resisting the temptation to refer to our comments on the home office, we’ll say the obvious, that hardwood is rich, appealing and romantic.
-Throw in a toe-snuggling rug, love seat and Barry White music, and a bodacious boudoir takes shape.
+Throw in a toe-snuggling rug, love seat, and Barry White music, and a bodacious boudoir takes shape.

-Worst Rooms for Hardwood Flooring
+The Worst Rooms for Hardwood Flooring

 What About the Hardwood Flooring in the Kitchen?

-Go for it, with a couple of caveats –
+We say, “Go for it… with a couple of caveats.”

-Consider engineered hardwood because its plywood base layers handle moisture better than solid hardwood
+- Consider engineered hardwood because its plywood base layers handle moisture better than solid hardwood

-Clean up spills promptly, like an NFL lineman diving on a fumble
+- Clean up spills promptly, like an NFL lineman diving on a fumble

-Seal your floors with the regularity recommended by the manufacturer or installer
+- Seal your floors with the regularity recommended by the manufacturer or installer

-Never use a steam mop on hardwood (wherever it is installed)
+- Never use a steam mop on hardwood (wherever it is installed)